Rush Limbaugh, the Excellence in Broadcasting Network.

 Now, let me give you a little tough love here on this.

-That of course is disappointing.
+That, of course, is disappointing.

-You've gone to school for meteorology, and a lot of other people have gone to school specializing in things.
+And a lot of other people have gone to school specializing in things.

-Um life is what it is.
+Life is what it is.

 You happen to be graduating at a time when we are in a depressed economy.

-So you can you can feel bad about that for a while, but then at some point, if selling cars is what you have to do until the opportunity opens up, that's what you have to do.
+But then at some point, if selling cars is what you have to do until the opportunity opens up, that's what you have to do.

 Even you come out of school, your job is there.